ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 {: #fs-mount-helper-utility}

 Mount Helper is an open source automation tool that configures and establishes secure IPsec communication between customer virtual server instance and the file share.
 It ensures that the communication between the virtual server instance and zonal file share service is encrypted.
+{: shortdesc}

 The utility uses strongSwan and [`swanctl`](https://docs.strongswan.org/docs/5.9/swanctl/swanctl.html) to configure IPsec on the virtual server instance with Linux OS.
-The utility is supported on the following distributions:

-- UBUNTU_2004
-- UBUNTU_2204
-- CENTOS_7
-- DEBIAN_10
-- ROCKYLINUX_8
-- SAP_SLES_15_SP3_HANA
-- SAP_SLES_15_SP3_APPLICATIONS
-- SAP_SLES_15_SP4_HANA
-- SAP_SLES_15_SP4_APPLICATIONS
-- RHEL_7
-- RHEL_8
-- RHEL_8_6
-- RHEL_9

 {{site.data.keyword.filestorage_vpc_short}} IPsec connection requires mutual authentication.
-The Mount Helper retrieves the instance identity token from the Metadata service, and with the instance identity token.
+The Mount Helper retrieves the instance identity token from the Metadata service, and with the instance identity token it requests the creation of the instance identity certificate.

 The Mount Helper makes new certificate requests every 45 minutes, as the lifetime of the certificate is 1 hour.
 The new certificate is generated before the old certificate expires to ensure seamless connection.
 The certificates are generated with the shorter life span for security reasons.